Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 'requestVisible' 1 = Request showing the boundary area markers, 0 = Don't
 request showing the markers.
 If the driver can control area boundary visibility is highly dependent on the VR
 driver in use.
-This flag may get ignored.
+This flag gets ignored by most drivers.
 See driver specific help, e.g.,
 "help [PsychOculusVR1](PsychOculusVR1)", for behaviour of a specific driver.

-Some drivers or hardware setups may not supports VR area boundaries at all, in
+Some drivers or hardware setups may not support VR area boundaries at all, in
 which case the function will return empty boundaries.

 Returns in 'isVisible' the current visibility status of the VR area boundaries.